How to Stop Website Content Scrapers

 Damages are often awarded in copyright infringement cases.
 The Copyright Act entitles a copyright owner to damages and, if not already accounted for, any profits the infringer made from the infringement.

-In addition to awarding compensatory damages, a court can compel the defendant to put an end to its illicit activities by issuing an injunction.
+In addition to awarding damages, a court can compel the defendant to put an end to its illicit activities by issuing an injunction.
 In most cases, an injunction is a court order dictating that the affected party not do something.
 In some cases, an injunction will be granted while proceedings are still underway, to protect the plaintiff from irreparable harm that may be sustained during this time.
-This is a subtype of injunction called an interlocutory injunction, and, given that it restrains the defendant prior to a determination of the case, it isn’t readily granted.
-Irreparable harm is essential to the granting of such an injunction, meaning that the harm you sustain if the defendant can continue its activities during the proceedings must not be compensable with money.
+This is a subtype of injunction called an interlocutory injunction, and, given that it restrains the defendant prior to a determination of the case, it is not readily granted.
+Irreparable harm is essential to the granting of such an injunction, meaning that the harm you sustain if the defendant is allowed to continue its activities during the proceedings must not be compensable with money.
 The more common injunction you can expect is granted following a determination that the defendant is in fact infringing your copyright and is termed a permanent injunction.

 With respect to breach of contract, damages are directed toward putting the plaintiff in the position they would have been in had the contract not been breached.
 In a case of content scraping, these damages may often be difficult to establish.
 If there is minimal evidence provided by the plaintiff as to the injury sustained, the court may award nominal damages.
 Nominal damages are awarded where a wrong was committed but there has been no established financial loss.
 This was the case before the Supreme Court of British Columbia in 2011, and the awarded amount was $1,000.

 If the infringer’s conduct with respect to either cause of action was particularly egregious, a court may also award additional damages termed “punitive” damages.
 These damages are so named because they are intended as punishment rather than compensation.
-In the above-referenced decision, the fact that the defendant’s conduct was calculated and deliberate and continued despite explicit objection from the plaintiff, was held insufficient to warrant these damages.
+In the above-referenced decision, the fact that the defendant’s conduct was calculated and deliberate and continued in spite of explicit objection from the plaintiff, was held insufficient to warrant these damages.

 A court’s reluctance to award punitive damages should not detract from the importance of pursuing other available remedies against content scrapers and asserting your copyright.
 Your work has value, let us help you protect it.